Article last checked: March 3, 2026 | 👨⚕️ Verified by: Beverly Damon N. View History

 Flora and Fauna

-The Maranjab Desert hosts a variety of plant species that have adapted to its harsh conditions, primarily including Haloxylon and Prosopis.
-These shrubs and small trees are essential for preventing soil erosion and providing shelters for various animal species.
+The Maranjab Desert supports plant species adapted to arid conditions, including Haloxylon and Prosopis.
+These shrubs and small trees help reduce soil erosion and provide habitat for various animal species.

 Among the fauna, the desert is home to creatures like the Persian gazelle and various reptiles, including lizards and snakes.
 Birdwatchers can also spot species such as desert owls and sandgrouse, which have adapted well to the arid conditions.